SahilWagh1/AttendEASE/README.md

-# Face Detection Attendance System with Admin Panel
+# AttendEASE - Face Detection Attendance System with Admin Panel

-This project is an AI-based attendance system that utilizes face detection and recognition techniques to track attendance.
-It is built using Python and incorporates an admin panel with login functionality.
-The admin can add or delete photos of employees or students in the system.
+AttendEASE is an AI-based attendance system that leverages face detection and recognition techniques to seamlessly track attendance.
+This project is built using Python and features an admin panel with login functionality.
+Administrators can easily manage and maintain the system by adding or deleting photos of employees or students.

 ## Dependencies
 To run this project, you need to have the following dependencies installed: